jtauber/greek-texts/README.md

 * <https://github.com/jtauber/greek-lemma-mappings>
 * <https://github.com/jtauber/greek-reader>

-Although note that the point of this project is producing texts (and annotations).
+Although note that the point of the `greek-texts` project is producing texts (and annotations).
 The tools are mostly a side-effect.

 ## Joining Us